 Water, at 2.2 lbs per liter, is heavy.
-Heavy things are best carried low to the ground to avoid altering your bike’s handling, and closer to the center of the frame when possible.
+Heavy things are best carried low to the ground and closer to the center of the frame to avoid altering your bike’s handling.

 It’s good to have multiple containers in case one breaks or leaks.

 You want one container you can drink from while riding, usually either a squirt bottle or hydration bladder with hose.

-It’s handy to have at least one bottle (as opposed to hydration hose) for use off the bike: at camp, for cooking, washing, taking into the tent at night, etc.
+It’s handy to have at least one bottle (as opposed to hydration bladder) for use off the bike: at camp, for cooking, washing, taking into the tent at night, etc.

-Your water containers should be compatible with your water filtration / purification system.
+Your water containers should be compatible with your water filter / purifier system.
 More on this below.

 Now, let’s go through all the various ways to carry more water on a bike.

 Bottles in Frame Triangle (2-3 liters)

-I’m going to start with this one just to get it out of the way, but unless you’re out for a day ride I don’t really recommend it.
-However, it is where most of us start when putting water on a bicycle, so I don’t want to leave it out.
+I’m going to start with this just to get it out of the way, but unless you’re out for a day ride I don’t really recommend it.
+However, it is where many of us start when putting water on a bicycle, so I don’t want to leave it out.

 Your bike likely has one or two places to mount bottle cages inside the frame triangle.
-This works fine for short rides and even touring setups with panniers, because you’re not pressed for space.
-If you’re feeling creative, you can even mount an extra large bottle cage here, and carry 2-3 liters this way.
+This works fine for short rides and touring setups with panniers, because you’re not pressed for space.
+If you’re feeling creative, you can even mount an extra large bottle cage and carry a couple oversized bottles.

-But the minute you start trying to transition to a multi-day bikepacking setup, sans rack and panniers, I guarantee you’ll be looking at your frame triangle first.
+But the minute you transition to a multi-day bikepacking setup without rack and panniers, I guarantee you’ll be looking at your frame triangle first.
 And when you see all that unused space, you’ll want to switch to…